JCMS: Journal of Common Market Studies

 2.2 You must submit Word files (not PDFs).
 However, if you are using LaTeX, you must provide both the PDF and the .tex files with your submission.

-2.3 Articles must be accompanied by a separate document (title page) which comprises the lead author and co- authors’ names, affiliations and full contact details (including e-mail addresses).
+2.3 Articles must be accompanied by a separate document (Title Page) which comprises the lead author and co- authors’ names, affiliations and full contact details (including e-mail addresses).
+Please specify corresponding author.
 This document is not sent to reviewers.

 3. Style Guide